Provatiscus/myPresentationWebSite/README.md

 # A Django Website to present myself for job interviews

-This website is aiming to show the studies I followed as well as the skills I gained along the road
+This website presents my resumee as well as the skills I gained along the road

 ## 1st Page